jajoo98/financial-statistics/part1/README.md

-All problems are from the book Statistical Models and Methods for Financial Markets by Lai and Xing.
+All problems are from the book Statistical Models and Methods for Financial Markets by Lai and Xing (2008).
 The corresponding problem numbers are: capm - 5.10 markowitz - 3.5 garch - 6.10